haasr/indeed-jobs-searcher/README.rst

 each location into an Excel workbook which I can import with `pandas` for the next phase in my analysis.

 As a current Natural Language Processing (NLP) student, I am interested in ameliorating the usefulness of this program by using sentiment analysis and classification (perhaps via a neural net) to help gague the viability of jobs per location.
-Unfortunately that will probably happen in the distant future as I barely have sufficient time to write this readme file.
+Unfortunately, that will probably happen in the distant future as I barely have sufficient time to write this readme file.

 .. image:: ./readme_images/job-search-showcase.png